 HDB was set up on 1 February 1960, during a housing crisis.
 At that time, many were living in unhygienic slums and crowded squatter settlements.
 Only 9 percent of Singaporeans lived in government flats.

 Taking over from its predecessor, the Singapore Improvement Trust, HDB was tasked with solving the nation's housing crisis.
 HDB built 21,000 flats in less than three years.
 By 1965, it had built 54,000 flats and within 10 years of its formation, had the housing problem licked.
-Today, about 82 percent of Singaporeans live in HDB flats.
+Today, more than 80% of Singapore's resident population live in HDB flats.

 That such difficult goals were met only reflected the sound strategy adopted towards public housing, which had three important fundamentals.